The lesson covers three foundational concepts plus the supporting vocabulary needed before we start naming chart patterns in Lesson 16.

 This is a classic range-bound price action chart.
 Price oscillates between a horizontal resistance level at the top (marked in red) and a horizontal support level at the bottom (marked in blue).
 Three touches at each level confirm both levels are real — buyers consistently emerge at support, sellers consistently emerge at resistance.

-The level itself isn't a precise single price — it's a zone.
+What students should notice: The level itself isn't a precise single price — it's a zone.
 Look at the three resistance touches: each one comes to almost the same price but not exactly.
 The line is drawn at the approximate level where price has rejected multiple times, not at the precise tick of any single rejection.
 This is normal and correct.
 Students who try to draw lines that touch every wick exactly will give up in frustration.
 The line approximates the level; price respects the zone.
+Each subsequent touch strengthens the level's significance.
+A level with one touch is a possibility.
+A level with two touches is a level.
+A level with three or more touches is a well-established level that market participants are clearly watching.
+By the third touch, traders worldwide are placing orders near that price, which creates a self-reinforcing dynamic — the level matters because traders treat it as if it matters.

 When a student first opens a chart, the most useful drawing they can do is identify the major horizontal support and resistance levels.
 These levels do more than identify pattern boundaries — they identify where reversal patterns are likely to form (at support and resistance) and where continuation patterns are likely to break out from (when support and resistance give way).